Sagwa, the Chinese Siamese Cat: Episodes

+Series overview

+Broadcast

+Sesame Workshop handled distribution rights for the show in the United States, United Kingdom, Ireland, Asia, CEE and MENA territories, Scandivania, Australia, New Zealand and German-speaking territories, while CinéGroupe handled all other territories.

 Home media

 Canada

 From 2002 to 2003, CinéGroupe Star released six volumes of the series in Canada.
 The VHS versions were released in both separate English and French versions, while the DVD counterparts featured both languages.

 United States

 In 2003, PBS Home Video and Warner Home Video brought each compilation of individual episodes to VHS and DVD.

 On VHS, there were eight volumes with each containing three episodes.
 On DVD, there were four volumes which each contain six episodes each.
 Each DVD combined episodes from each pair of the VHS tapes.
 A pair of VHS titles (Best Friends and Family Fun) were renamed for the Feline and Friends and Family DVD.
 There was also a 6 volume DVD box set, with each disc consisting of 5-6 episodes.
 Every disc comprises episodes based on themes and were divided in half for those select sections of segments.

 In 2006, Paramount Home Entertainment brought sixteen episodes from the show were released on one disc as part of the PBS Kids pack anthology set, with the two other discs containing episodes from Zoboomafoo and George Shrinks.